lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step01f
     :alt: A screenshot of the Portal view with three histograms on the right and a narrow table on the left.

-    The adjusted Portal results viewer, with three histograms and a narrow table.
+    **The adjusted Portal results viewer, with three histograms and a narrow table**

 1.9.
 With the absolute magnitude plot selected (it will have an orange boundary), click on the "Settings" icon and adjust the "Plot Parameters".